Pride7K/Pride7K/README.md

 ##### Atm

-- :books: Learning about the Auth ecosystem and french 🥖;
+- :books: Learning about the authentication/authorization ecosystem and French 🥖;
 - :heart: Javascript and C# (🤨) Passionate;
 - :rocket: I know a lot of stuff;